dojo/framework/docs/en/stores/basic-usage.md

 #### `path` and `at`

 The path is a `string` that describes the location where an operation is applied.
-The `path` and `at` functions are part of the `Store` and are accessible inside of a `Command`.
+The `path` and `at` functions are part of the `Store` and are accessible inside of a `Command` (which we will talk about later).

 Here are a couple examples to show how `path` and `at` describe a location in the store.
-The `State` provided is there to illustrate the location of a value and describe how the location functions are used to reference that location.
-Typically `path` and `at` are used in conjunction with operations inside of Commands, which we will show later.
+The `State` is the same as defined above in `interface.d.ts`.
+It is used by the `Store` to understand the shape of the state data.

-> `path` transverses an object hierarchy
+> `path` of the current user name

 ```ts
 const store = new Store<State>();